Blockchain and digital disruption

 As we stand on the verge of the Fourth Industrial Revolution, the ways in which information is stored, accessed, and used are changing.
 In response, our researchers are engaging in collaborative research projects to explore how businesses can adapt and respond to these changes.
 Our research on digital disruption in business covers a number of complex technological fields including fintech, cryptocurrency, blockchain, artificial intelligence (AI) and machine learning.

 We host a Blockchain Research and Development Lab.
 Funded by Natsoft, this research lab engages in industry-driven research on blockchain interoperability, blockchain technology adoption in organisations, and blockchain for supply chain management.
-Research being conducted by the School of Accounting examines the application of blockchain technology in real-estate, mineral supply chains, corporate financing, and energy trading.
+Research being conducted by the School of Accounting, Economics and Finance examines the application of blockchain technology in real-estate, mineral supply chains, corporate financing, and energy trading.
 We have also launched a virtual currency, Curtin Coin, as a gateway to the virtual economy and to explore the micro-transactions facilitated by Blockchain.
 Our research on machine learning and artificial intelligence techniques is discovering patterns in financial data that have significant implications for society and industry.

 Developing a blockchain provenance and traceability platform for hemp Researcher: A/Prof. Vidy Potdar